 This module provides an understanding of the quality assurance principles and procedures required for the manufacture of pharmaceutical products and the bodies responsible for ensuring their implementation with a focus on sustainable industrialisation through various innovations.

 This module seeks to develop students' knowledge of important and emerging areas within personalised medicine.
-It explores the role of pharmacogenetics developing an understanding of the molecular aspects of stratified medicine and creates a foundation for future learning in modules to follow.
+It explores the role of pharmacogenetics developing an understanding of the molecular aspects of personalised medicine and creates a foundation for future learning in modules to follow.
 The module reviews the methods of biomarker discovery and translation and considers the issues surrounding personalised medicine research and its application into society.

 Placement provides a wide range of opportunities for students to experience professional work experience in an industrial, hospital or university environment.
 Students benefit by greatly improving their practical abilities, time management, organisational and interpersonal skills and hence their employability.